-The Chancellor (HRH The Earl of Wessex) is formally the lay head of the University and Chair of the Court.
+The Chancellor (HRH The Duke of Edinburgh) is formally the lay head of the University and Chair of the Court.
 The Chancellor's ceremonial duties include presiding at degree congregations.

-In the absence of the Chancellor, the Pro-Chancellor (Roger Whorrod) may exercise all the functions of the Chancellor save for the conferring of Degrees.
+In the absence of the Chancellor, the Pro-Chancellors (Ruth Foreman and Jason Gardener MBE) may exercise all the functions of the Chancellor save for the conferring of Degrees.

 The Chair of Council (Pamela Chesters) is responsible for the leadership of the governing body and for ensuring that its members work together effectively and have confidence in the procedures that have been laid down for the conduct of business.
 The Chair does not participate in the day-to-day executive management of the institution.

-The Vice-Chair of Council (Ruth Foreman) is responsible for deputising for the Chair.
-She is also Senior Independent Director (SID), responsible for appraising the Chair, and available to members to address any concerns or issues they feel have not been adequately dealt with through the usual channels of communication.
+The Senior Independent Director (SID), Tim Ford, is responsible for appraising the Chair, and available to members to address any concerns or issues they feel have not been adequately dealt with through the usual channels of communication.

-The Treasurer (John Preston) is appointed by Council and chairs the Finance Committee.
+The Treasurer (Calum Mercer) is appointed by Council and chairs the Finance Committee.
 The Treasurer is responsible to Council for maintaining an overview of the University’s financial policies.
 The statutory position with respect to the Treasurer is set out in Statute 6.

 The Vice-Chancellor and President (Professor Ian White) has overall responsibility for the executive management of the institution and its day-to-day direction and is accountable to the Council for the exercise of those responsibilities.
 The statutory position with respect to the Vice-Chancellor is set out in Statute 5.

-The Deputy Vice-Chancellor and Provost (Professor Bernie Morley) is a full-time statutory officer who normally assists the Vice-Chancellor and stands in as required.
+The Deputy Vice-Chancellor (Professor Phil Allmendinger) is a full-time statutory officer who normally assists the Vice-Chancellor and stands in as required.
 In addition he has specific University-wide responsibilities for Recruitment, Admissions and Widening Participation, and receives direct reports from the Deans of the Faculties and the School of Management.

-The Pro-Vice-Chancellors (Professors Jeremy Bradshaw, Jonathan Knight and Peter Lambert) have specific University-wide responsibilities for International & Doctoral, Research, and Learning & Teaching respectively, in addition to their academic duties.
+The Pro-Vice-Chancellors (Professors Julian Chaudhuri, Sarah Hainsworth and Cassie Wilson) have specific University-wide responsibilities for Education, Research and Student Experience respectively, in addition to their academic duties.

-The Head of Strategic Governance (Emily Commander) is Secretary to the University Council, Court and Convocation and is responsible to the Chair of Council for providing impartial advice to the Council as governing body of the University.
-The Strategic Governance team provides secretarial support to Council Committees.
+The Interim Head of Governance (Steve Cannon) is Secretary to the University Council, Court and Convocation and is responsible to the Chair of Council for providing impartial advice to the Council as governing body of the University.
+The Governance team provides secretarial support to Council Committees.

 The Director of Finance (Martin Williams) is responsible for the finances of the University, including the preparation of annual estimates and financial plans, and annual accounts.

-The Director of Estates (Martyn Whalley) is responsible for the buildings and estates function within the University.
+The Director of Campus Infrastructure (Dev Biddlecombe) is responsible for the buildings and estates function within the University.
 This involves all strategic and operational property matters for all University premises.